Pancho/towersofcards/mechanics.md

 Attributes:
 * Speed (Scales with time)
 * Hit points (Scales with time)
 * Shields?
+Maybe just for the von Neumann Probes
 * Damage (which is inflicted upon the enemy when reaching base.
 * Resistances to different data types
 * Number of attackers per wave

-### Projecties
+### Projectiles

 Do we also model these or are they just cosmetic?
-At simplest they should be autohit.
+At simplest they should be auto hit.
+Auto hit, yes.
+But for the sake of graphics they should be modelled and is not a concern of backend at all.
+Backend just has to report who hits what and the new state of the units in a proper sequence.

 ## Cards

 Factions?
+See cards.md

 ### Towers

 These cards are placed on an empty (or already occupied slots?) and they spawn a new tower.
+It becomes operational in the next tick

+Some tower cards should be able to spawn more than one tower.
+Weaker, but still.
+Not more than the number of lanes, though.

 ### Attackers

-These can used to change the attacker type for a lane.
+These can be used to change the attacker type for a lane.
 Maybe they should have a duration? (n waves).

 Examples: